Een tekst door Alexander van Grevenstein

 Excerpt Text from the Exhibition Catalogue “Limburgs Finest #2”.
 Catalogue text by Drs.
 Rick Vercauteren, 2014.

-With the wall-installation “Spice of Life” it is allowed by it’s enthusiastic maker to freely experiment with it’s shape and size.
+With the wall-installation “Spice of Life” (acquired in 2007) it is allowed by it’s enthusiastic maker to freely experiment with it’s shape and size.
 Selections from the total of 136 artworks, which together form a powerful artistic pantheon, can on every occasion be adapted to the available space.
 This Gesamtkunstwerk from Jack Reubsaet, who with severity and fancy quotes from (art)history, erotica, movies, music, advertising and the world of comics, is literally and figuratively organic.
 The great variety in subject matter & styles makes it possible to put different accents on the widely different views which contain this nuanced and unexpected whole.
 At the same time the viewer realises, mainly because of the characteristic handwriting and recognisable, sometimes poisonous colour choice, that this variegated, artistic production is conceived by one and the same person.

 At times Jack Reubsaet does not dread to mercilessly take a poke at himself or to otherwise project his persona larger than life; For better or for worse.
 For example, in a drawing without title taken from the “Spice of Life”, the young artists is displayed, as the contradictory text on the drawing implies, as innerly struggling warrior.
 The Protagonist is standing with a relative big and drawn sword, shining in the sun, very close to the drawing’s edge.
 The in black, white and grey portrayed largely cut-off character strongly contrasts the blood-red sky with a white-hot sun that would not look out of place in a Van Gogh.
 Shall the love ultimately overtrump the violence or will the blood forever stay on the hands?